scrabbletank/farhome-rules/rulesdoc.md

 When casting this spell you may choose to either mark a location as your sanctuary or open a portal to your sanctuary.
 When marking a location as your sanctuary the spell takes 1 hour to cast and does not require a roll.

 When opening a portal it remains open until the end of your next turn and any creature you allow can enter it before it closes.
 Once the portal closes make a spellcasting roll adding 3 terrible dice.
-On success you appear at the location, otherwise you appear in a random location within 20 miles of your sanctuary.
+On success you appear at the location, otherwise you and all creatures in the portal scatter to random locations within 20 miles of your sanctuary.
 Regardless of the result it takes 1 minute to travel through the portal.

 Add an enhanced die to the roll for every level cast above 6th.